 By fluke, I have lived in close proximity to a number of former and current Olympic athletes, and I have noticed many similarities between athletes and musicians.
-Where things tend to differ is in the presumptions we hold about 'talent' as a precursor to musical training.
+What differs is the presumptions we hold about 'talent' as a precursor to musical training.
 I see it the other way around.
 The difference between a wishful athlete and an elite athlete is a good coach, dedicated to what you need.
 Think of me as your Olympic coach of the violin.
-If there is something you want to play on the violin, I can give you the tools to get there.
+If there is something you want to play on the instrument, I can give you the tools to get there.

 Please send me a message if you are interested in lessons: parmela(at)parmela(dot)com.